amzn/amazon-marketing-stream-examples/README.md

 This project contains an example implementation and infrastructure code to both destinations SQS as well as firehose:

-1. Provisions necessary AWS infrastructure to receive and store Amazon Marketing Stream data, as well as confirm Stream dataset subscriptions for SQS. for Kinesis Data Firehose subscription confirmation is no longer required.
+1. Provisions necessary AWS infrastructure to receive and store Amazon Marketing Stream data, as well as confirm Stream dataset subscriptions for SQS.
+The Stream subscription process has been simplified now, with Kinesis Data Firehose, you no longer need to confirm your subscription.
 2. Subscribe to datasets and manage subscriptions using a CLI.

 ## Disclaimer